Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 1. When would the work start?

-Construction will start in Autumn 2023 but will be holding customer drop- ins prior to any schemes starting and letters will be sent out to all residents informing them of works
+Construction started in Autumn 2023 but will be holding regular customer drop- ins and letters will be sent out to all residents informing them of works.
+The work will continue until Spring 2025

 2. What work is taking place currently in my area?

-We are currently undertaking some physical works as part of surveys, which will include drilling trial holes around the area.
+We are currently undertaking some physical works around the area including, drilling trial holes, extraction of soil in the aquagreens around the area.
 There may be some minor disruptions to walkways but impact to roads should be minimal.

 Green spaces adjacent to or in proximity to Moorhouse Road, Coventry Street and Manor Rd will start work in November 2023.